lix-pm/lix.client/README.md

 - `haxelib:<name>[#<version>]` - will get the library from haxelib, either the specific version or the latest
 - `github:<owner>/<repo>[#<brach|tag|sha>]` - will get the library from GitHub
 - `gh:...` an alias for `github`
+- `gitlab:<owner>/<repo>[#<brach|tag|sha>]` - will get the library from GitLab

-Note that for github you can specify credentials using `--gh-credentials` parameter.
+Note that for github and gitlab you can specify credentials using the `--gh-credentials` and `--gl-private-token` parameters respectively.
 Be warned though that these credentials are then baked into the hxmls as well.
 Be very careful about using this option.

 ### Aliasing